-Religious Education is taught across all years and abilities.
-It is compulsory up to and including Key Stage 4.
-There is the required teaching of Religious Education in Key Stage 5 also but only those taking the AS or A2 will sit an examination in the subject.
+Religious Studies is taught across all years and abilities.
+It is compulsory up to and including Year 11.
+There is the required teaching of Religious Studies in Year 12/13 also but only those taking the AS or A Level will sit an examination in the subject.
 We teach about belief and faith but there is no expectation of such on the pupil’s behalf.
 All faiths and belief systems are treated with respect and courtesy so theists, atheists and agnostics may feel comfortable and valued within the lessons.

 We seek to enable pupils to make links between religious and secular thought, to interpret and express insights, to show coherent and understanding of faiths and evaluate them, to analyse belief and justify their views.
 The top pupils will be able to show in depth analysis, give independent, well informed and highly reasoned insights and provide well-substantiated and balanced conclusions.
 We use the Warwickshire agreed syllabus for Religious Education for assessment.
 This enables us to review and enable pupil progression effectively.